lana-svet/zenbox-docs/developers/android/index.md

 {% include note.html text="onRequest method is invoked on the background thread, thus you can perform any blocking operations during the RequestData fulfillment (e.g. database querying, filesystem operations an so on)." %}

-Some voice skills require additional parameters to be passed with request.
+This step is necessary because some voice skills require additional parameters to be passed with request.
 Please learn more about each skill requirements on [this page](/skills/).

+{% include note.html text="Each implementation of AbstractSkill added to ZenboxService will be invoked at this moment.
+Read below about Local skills below." %}

 After a fulfillment, ZenboxService processes RequestData through the set of currently enabled voice skills in your Zenbox project on zenbox.ai.
 Once the result is fetched ZenboxService synthesises the response speech and invokes [ZenboxListener.onResponse(ResponseData)](javadoc/com/justai/zenbox/sdk/listener/ZenboxListener.html#onResponse-com.justai.zenbox.sdk.ResponseData-) callback method.